-Over 60 schools accept the Washington College Grant, the College Bound Scholarship, and Passport to Careers funding.
+Over 60 schools accept the Washington Grant, College Bound Program, and Passport to Careers funding.
 Find a school at www.wsac.wa.gov/sfa-institutions

 Independent Living Program (ILP)

 This program provides you with basic life skills and support.
 It will help you live independently by building skills and knowledge in these areas: